Mary Brunner: Other hypotheses

-There have been many other suggestions.
+There have been many other suggestions about the motive for the murder.
 Vincent Bugliosi, who was the prosecutor in the Tate-LaBianca case, claimed in his 1974 book Helter Skelter: The True Story of the Manson Murders, that Manson instructed Beausoleil, Brunner and Atkins to go to Hinman's house to get money and titles to Hinman's vehicles.
 This account was later corroborated by various Family members.
 However, Beausoleil denied Manson's direct involvement and maintained that neither Brunner nor Atkins had any direct knowledge of why he was visiting Hinman.

-Beausoleil contended that he went to Hinman's home in order to confront Hinman and collect $1,000 from him.
-Beausoleil claimed that he had purchased from Hinman tabs of mescaline that he then sold to a biker gang called the Straight Satans.
-He further explained that several hours after the gang purchased the mescaline from Beausoleil, they showed up at Spahn Ranch, claiming the mescaline was poisoned with strychnine, demanded their money back and threatened to kill Beausoleil.
+Beausoleil contended that he went to Hinman's home to confront Hinman and collect $1,000 for tabs of mescaline Beausoleil bought from Hinman and sold to a biker gang called the Straight Satans.
+He stated that several hours after the purchase, the gang showed up at Spahn Ranch claiming the mescaline was poisoned with strychnine.
+They demanded their money back and threatened to kill Beausoleil.

-Beausoleil contended that both Brunner and Atkins merely went along with him to Hinman's because they "liked" Hinman and wanted to visit.
-In a 1981 interview with Oui magazine, he states that neither he nor Brunner nor Atkins were instructed by Manson to go to Hinman's and that he initially had no intention to kill him.
-This contradicted Beausoleil's own testimony at his first trial in 1969, when he claimed that Manson did in fact instruct him to kill Hinman.
-Beausoleil claimed "Mary Brunner was just scared to death.
-She just faded into the woodwork" during the murder, but that Atkins went back into the house after Beausoleil stabbed Hinman and placed a pillow over Hinman's face.
-He also contended that it was Atkins who wrote the words "Political Piggy" on Hinman's wall (at Beausoleil's instructions).
+Beausoleil contended that both Brunner and Atkins went with him to Hinman's because they "liked" Hinman and wanted to visit.
+In a 1981 interview with Oui magazine, he stated that neither he nor Brunner nor Atkins were instructed by Manson to go to Hinman's and that he initially had no intention to kill him.
+This contradicts Beausoleil's testimony at his first trial in 1969 that Manson instructed him to kill Hinman.
+Beausoleil said "Mary Brunner was just scared to death.
+She just faded into the woodwork" during the murder, but Atkins went back into the house after Beausoleil stabbed Hinman and placed a pillow over Hinman's face.
+He also contended that it was Atkins who wrote the words "Political Piggy" on Hinman's wall (on Beausoleil's instruction).

 In October 1969, police raided the Family's new residence at Barker Ranch near Death Valley, California, holding most of the group in custody on charges of automobile theft.
 Among those arrested were Atkins, who, while being questioned by police sergeants Whitley and Guenther on October 13, 1969, implicated herself in the murder of Hinman and told the officers that Manson had sent her and Beausoleil to Hinman's residence to force Hinman to hand over money that Manson believed Hinman had inherited.
 Atkins also told the police that Beausoleil alone acted in the murder of Hinman, stabbing him twice in the heart after detaining him in his home for over two days.
 Atkins also maintained that it was Beausoleil who slashed Hinman's face, not Manson.
-However, Atkins gave several differing accounts of the murder of Hinman; at times claiming that she killed Hinman, Manson killed Hinman or that Beausoleil killed Hinman.
+However, Atkins gave several differing accounts of the murder, at times claiming that she killed Hinman, Manson killed Hinman, or Beausoleil killed Hinman.